Types of Companies: 3 Essential Classifications in India

 Companies can be classified based on their liabilities.
 It refers to the amount of debt they owe to creditors.
 The different kinds of companies based on liabilities are:

-A company limited by shares is the most common type of company.
+A company limited by shares is the most commonly formed type of company.
 Here, the liability of shareholders is limited to the amount unpaid on their shares.
-Simply put, the shareholder’s personal assets are not at risk if the company becomes insolvent.
+Simply put, the shareholder’s assets are not at risk if the company becomes insolvent.

 The company’s capital is divided into shares.
 So, the shareholders’ liability is limited to the amount they have invested in the company’s shares.